 It takes all of us.
 Every gift makes a difference.

-Support of the Annual Fund provides current and future RCDS students with the opportunity to pursue their passions and achieve excellence.
+Gifts to the Annual Fund provide current and future RCDS students with the opportunity to pursue their passions and achieve excellence.

-The RCDS Annual Fund has grown from $841,000 in 1993-94 to over $4 million in 2014-15.
-During this 22-year period, the annual giving program has raised over $56 million for the School, including over $9 million for the RCDS Endowment Fund through the very successful Senior Gift program.
+The RCDS Annual Fund has grown from $841,000 in 1993-94 to $3.85 million in 2018-19.
+During this 25-year period, the annual giving program has raised over $60 million for the School, including over $9 million for the RCDS Endowment Fund through the very successful Senior Gift program.

-Like most independent day schools, RCDS remains “tuition-driven” as 88.1 percent of income derives from tuition.
+Like most independent day schools, RCDS remains tuition-driven as 83 percent of income is derived from tuition.
 The School annually draws 4 percent of a rolling twenty quarter average from the RCDS Endowment Fund.
-This year, the endowment will provide $1,567,900 or 4.3 percent of the operating budget's income.
-The RCDS Endowment Fund has recovered extremely well from the 2009 fiscal crisis, and significant funds have been added to the endowment through the Building on Excellence capital campaign and subsequent senior gift campaigns.
-The School also is debt-free, having retired its tax-exempt debt in 2010.
+This year, the endowment will provide $2 million, or 6 percent, of the operating budget's income.
+The RCDS Endowment continues to grow through capital and senior gift campaigns.
+The School also is debt-free.

-In addition, the Board continues to be committed to supporting the School's various diversity initiatives, including socio-economic diversity, through the RCDS financial aid program, which supports 141 students with $4,483,500 in need-based scholarships.
-This financial aid program is funded through restricted endowment funds, the operating budget, the RCDS Parents Association, the Past Parents Scholarship Fund, and several other annual giving donations specifically for financial aid.
+In addition, the Board continues to be committed to supporting the School's various diversity initiatives, including socio-economic diversity, through the RCDS financial aid program, which supports 16% of the student body with $5.9 million in need-based aid.
+This financial aid program is funded through restricted endowment funds, the operating budget, the RCDS Parents Association, and several other annual giving donations designated for financial aid.